 If advancement to a new level is not granted, the applicant may appeal.
 Appeals in relation to Central Committee decisions are resolved by the Appeals Board.
 Strategies for the nurse’s future success will be articulated and shared should advancement be denied.

-Observable in the clinical performance of the nurse, behaviors articulate the evolving expertise on a continuum from the novice new graduate in Level A to the highly skilled expert clinical leader in Level E. Behaviors describe nursing practice within the Five Professional Development Framework Domains.
+Observable in the clinical performance of the nurse, behaviors articulate the evolving expertise on a continuum from the Advanced Beginner new graduate in Level A to the highly skilled expert clinical leader in Level E. Behaviors describe nursing practice within the Five Professional Development Framework Domains.